wulfkaal/Reputation-Voting-Demo/README.md

 #### [High Order Components](https://reactjs.org/docs/higher-order-components.html)

-A High Order Component is one that is a function that takes a component as a parameter and wrapps the component and returns a new component.
+A High Order Component is one that is a function that takes a component as a parameter and wraps the component and returns a new component.
 This is useful for security, layout and anything else that should apply to multiple components.
 See /hocs folder for examples.